sonysn/TaskManager-Go/README.md

 # Task Manager

 Working on the Task Manager Project Written in Golang by Stephen.

+Look at the NodeJS Version [here](https://github.com/sonysn/TaskManager-Node.git).

 ## Notes on Go